cescobaz/haskell-monad-composition/README.md

 Using git tag and branch you are able to switch to the particular implementation of the algorithm.
 The journey starts with a "pure" implementation and ends with a "three level monad composition" implementation (`ExceptT` `StateT` `WriterT`).
+Please refer to the test folder to understand how to use the module `Pascal`.

 I hope this example project could help people to understand monad, monad transformers and composition.
 Writing this code I understood monad better and I learned a lot of new stuff.